freeflightsim/go-fgms/README.md

 		eg conf.Server.TelnetPort << yes and int

-	- Relays and Clacklists are added, not via an entry but via a dns lookup, so address needs to exists
+	- Relays and Blacklists are added, not via an entry but via a dns lookup, so address needs to exists

 	- a telnet port listneing and reposnding on 5001